cabbage tree that marks every wet hollow in the land

 - Not Threatened

-A tree of the swamp and the coast.
 The cabbage tree grows in wetlands, along riverbanks, on coastal cliffs, and in open forest.
-It is extremely hardy, tolerating waterlogging, drought, salt spray, and fire.
-It is often the first tree to regrow after a fire, its underground stems sending up new shoots.
+It is extremely hardy.
+It tolerates waterlogging, drought, salt spray, and fire.
+It is often the first tree to regrow after a fire.
+Its underground stems send up new shoots.
 A tree that rises from the ashes.

-The trunk is soft and fibrous, reaching up to twenty metres in height, often branching into several heads.
-The leaves are long, narrow, and sword-shaped, up to a metre in length, forming a dramatic crown.
-The flowers are the story – massive, creamy-white spikes that appear in late spring, filling the air with a sweet scent.
-The fruit is small, white, and berry-like, eaten by birds.
+The trunk is soft and fibrous.
+It reaches up to twenty metres in height.
+It often branches into several heads.
+The leaves are long, narrow, and sword-shaped.
+They are up to a metre in length.
+They form a dramatic crown.
+The flowers are massive, creamy-white spikes.
+They appear in late spring.
+They fill the air with a sweet scent.
+The fruit is small, white, and berry-like.
+Birds eat it.

-The cabbage tree has been hit hard by sudden decline disease, a phytoplasma that causes the tree to die back.
+Sudden decline disease has hit the cabbage tree hard.
+This phytoplasma causes the tree to die back.
 Thousands of trees have died, especially in the north.
-But the tree persists, regenerating from seed and from underground stems.
+But the tree persists.
+It regenerates from seed and from underground stems.
 A tree that refuses to give up.

 To see a cabbage tree is to see a survivor.
 The swamp is wet.
-The cabbage tree stands, grass-like leaves rustling, fibrous trunk dark against the sky.
+The cabbage tree stands.
+Its grass-like leaves rustle.
+Its fibrous trunk is dark against the sky.
 The disease has killed its neighbours.
 It is still standing.
 It does not know it is a survivor.
 It just grows.

 It has been here for millennia.
 It will be here as long as the wetlands remain wet.